alertlogic/cwe-collector/cfn/README-GD.md

     - Use the [US console](https://console.cloudinsight.alertlogic.com/#/login) for regions in the US and associated geographical regions.
     - Use the [UK console](https://console.cloudinsight.alertlogic.co.uk/#/login) for regions in Europe and other regions not in the US.
 1. If you have not already created a Cloud Insight deployment, follow the instructions [here](https://docs.alertlogic.com/gsg/amazon-web-services-cloud-insight-get-started.htm) to do so for the AWS account and region where you installed the CFT.
-1. Verify successful deployment by TBD. **TODO: Complete these steps when the UX definition is clearer.**
+1. Verify successful deployment by checking the Incident list in Alert Logic Cloud Insight UI.
+The list should be populated with Incidents that correspond to recent Amazon GuardFindings which are displayed in Amazon GuardDuty console.

 ## Troubleshooting Installation Issues